Gary Vaux

-Gary Vaux manages a team of local authority benefit and debt advice workers.
-He is also chair of the Social Security Advisers Group at the Local Government Association and represents them in meetings with the Department for Work and Pensions.
+Until his 2025 retirement, Gary Vaux managed a team of local authority benefit and debt advice workers.
+He was also chair of the Social Security Advisers Group at the Local Government Association, and an active member of the Department for Work and Pensions' (DWP) operational strategy engagement forum as a result.
+He also worked closely with the DWP on universal credit implementation, health transformation, safeguarding and regular ad hoc consultations.

 For rather a lot of years, he has advised, written, trained and broadcast on welfare benefit rules and policies.
-As well as writing benefit guides for Community Care Inform, he has written for CPAG, Alzheimer's Society, Fostering Network, Family Rights Group, Law Society, Cerebra, MNDA, Moneysaving Expert and many other organisations.
-He is a Trustee of LASA, which produces Rightsnet, the leading online benefits resource.
+As well as writing benefit guides for Community Care Inform, he has written or edited benefits information for Carers UK, Fostering Network, Family Rights Group, Law Society, Cerebra, Association of Public Authority Deputies, MND Association, Crohns and Colitis UK, and many other charities, local authorities, housing providers, solicitors and publishers.
+He is a trustee of LASA, which produces Rightsnet, the leading online benefits resource.

 All posts by Gary Vaux